Proofing

 - Sour or alcoholic smell (especially with sourdough)

-Under-proofing is easier to recover from than over-proofing.
+Under-proofing is easier to recover from.
 If your dough is slightly under-proofed, the residual yeast activity during the first minutes of baking (called oven spring) can partially compensate.
-Over-proofed dough has no gas production left to give — it just deflates in the heat.
+Over-proofed dough has no gas production left to give.

-If you suspect your dough is over-proofed but has not completely collapsed, you can try gently reshaping it and giving it a shorter second proof.
-This does not always work, but it is better than baking a pancake.
+If you suspect your dough is over-proofed but hasn't completely collapsed, you can try gently reshaping it and giving it a shorter second proof.
+This doesn't always work, but it's better than baking a pancake.

-Cold proofing (also called retarding) means placing the shaped dough in the fridge at 3-5°C (38-41°F) for an extended proof, typically 8-16 hours overnight.
-This is one of the best techniques you can adopt for better bread.
-Here is why:
+Cold proofing means placing the shaped dough in the fridge at 3-5°C (38-41°F) for an extended proof, typically 8-16 hours overnight.
+I switched to cold proofing for all my sourdough about a year ago, and the difference in flavor and crust color is hard to overstate.

-Flavor development.
-At fridge temperatures, yeast activity slows down dramatically, but bacterial activity continues at a reduced rate.
-This means the dough develops more complex flavors — particularly the mild lactic tang in sourdough — without over-fermenting.
+Cold fermentation at fridge temperatures slows yeast activity dramatically, but bacterial activity continues at a reduced rate.
 The result is bread that tastes noticeably better than a room-temperature proof.

 Lean bread (sourdough, country loaf, baguettes)

-Lean doughs proof faster at room temperature because there is nothing slowing the yeast down — no sugar, no fat, no eggs competing for water.
+Lean doughs proof faster at room temperature because nothing slows the yeast down.
 Proof at 22-26°C (72-78°F) for 1-4 hours, or cold-proof overnight.
 Aim for 50-75% volume increase.
 Lean doughs are less forgiving of over-proofing because the gluten network has no fat to help it stay flexible.

 Enriched dough (brioche, challah, cinnamon rolls)